 1. World Class Content - Rather than rely on "flavor of the month" training fads, our content is principle-centered and based on natural laws of human behavior and effectiveness.
 Our content is designed to build new skillsets, establish new mindsets, and provide enabling toolsets.
+When our content is applied consistently in an organization, we believe the culture of that organization will change to enable the organization to achieve their own great purposes.
 Our content is well researched, subjected to numerous field beta tests, and improved through a proven development process.

-- 2. Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: on-site training, training led through certified facilitators, on-line learning, blended learning, intellectual property licenses, and organization-wide transformational processes, including consulting and coaching. - 3.
+- 2. Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: the All Access Pass and other intellectual property licensing arrangements, on-site training, training led through certified facilitators, on-line learning, blended learning, and organization-wide transformational processes, including consulting and coaching. - 3.
 Global Capability We operate three regional sales offices in the United States; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our content in over 150 other countries and territories around the world.
-This capability allows us to deliver content to a wide range of customers, from large, multinational corporations to smaller, local entities. - Transformational Impact and Reach We hold ourselves responsible for and measure ourselves by our clients' achievement of transformational results.
+This capability allows us to deliver content to a wide range of customers, from large, multinational corporations to smaller, local entities.
+On September 1, 2016 we opened three new sales offices in China.
+Our offerings and products were previously sold in China by an independent licensee. - 4.
+Transformational Impact and Reach We hold ourselves responsible for and measure ourselves by our clients' achievement of transformational results.

 Our content, tools, and methodologies are organized into key practice areas, each offering targeted solutions that are designed to drive positive transformational results.
-We have divided our curriculums into the following seven major practices:
+We have divided our offerings into the following seven major practices: